April 25, 2009

 Closeup from same photo

-Kiliaan and his men were versatile musicians who exchanged instruments.
-With their help, Han learned to play the saxophone, string bass, drums, and accordion.
+Kiliaan and his men formed a compact but versatile group.
+Nearly all of them were adept with two or more instruments.
+As a sideman Han learned to play the saxophone, string bass, drums, and accordion.
 The earliest group picture we have shows Han standing, unsurprisingly, at the grand piano.
-But he became a virtuoso on the piano accordion.
+But he was to became a virtuoso on the piano accordion.
 The difficulties for a pianist in mastering the latter instrument are outlined by American accordionist Alan Sharkis:

 The two instruments share a keyboard (or part of one) but the similarity ends there.
 There are stylistic differences, differences brought about because of the relative advantages and disadvantages of the two instruments, differences in notation, differences in the way musical expression is achieved, differences in the position of the player with respect to the instrument, differences in the care and feeding of the instruments, and so on.